Types of Personal Injury Damages in Illinois

 If you or somebody you care about sustains an injury caused by the negligent or wrongful actions of another individual, company, or entity, you may have the right to recover compensation for your injuries and other losses.

 However, understanding what type of compensation you can receive can be complicated.
 After a personal injury claim has been filed, it may be possible for a victim to receive economic, non-economic, and punitive damages for what happened.
-Here, we briefly define what each of these means and discuss the importance of working with a skilled personal injury lawyer to help navigate the claims process.
+Here, we briefly define what each of these means and discuss the importance of working with a Chicago personal injury attorney to help navigate the claims process.

 Compensatory damages in an Illinois personal injury case

 In general, the types of compensation awarded in a personal injury case will be classified as “compensatory,” and they will be broken down into what are called economic damages (special damages) and non-economic damages (general damages).

 - Economic damages.
 These damages are going to revolve around the type of expenses that are fairly easy to calculate after a personal injury case occurs.
 Typically, this will be done by gathering medical expenses, proof of out-of-pocket expenses, proof of lost wages, etc. The most common types of economic damages a personal injury victim receives include the following:

 - Coverage of lost wages